 We currently do not truly understand the parthenogenesis of the cardiomyopathy associated with grain-free diets.
 Some believe it may be associated with taurine.
 Over 30 years ago, cats had a similar problem with cardiomyopathy related to diets.
 This issue was solved by adding additional taurine to the diet.

-What happens if a do not switch to a diet with grain?
+What happens if I do not switch my pet to a diet with grain?

 It is hard to guess which pets will have problems with a grain-free diet, but the problems associated with such a diet are serious enough for us to highly recommend all dogs be taken off grain-free diets.